 1 Devil’s Breath

-Devil’s breath blocks certain neurotransmitters, turning off the ability to recall and making people open to suggestion.
-The drug was traditionally used to lure the wives of deceased leaders to graves, where they would be buried alive.
-Joseph Mengele, the Nazi “Angel of Death,” frequently used scopolamine on his experimental subjects.
-The CIA employed it as a truth serum during Cold War interrogations.
-Scopolamine is still used to treat Parkinson’s tremors and relieve motion sickness.
+Pharmacologically, scopolamine blocks specific neurotransmitters, erasing short‑term memory and making subjects highly suggestible.
+Historically, the compound was used to lure the widows of deceased leaders to their graves, where they were buried alive.
+It also found a dark place in the hands of Joseph Mengele, the Nazi “Angel of Death,” and was reportedly employed by the CIA as a truth serum during Cold War interrogations.
+Today, scopolamine remains a prescription medication for Parkinson’s tremors and motion sickness.

 ]]>